BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Guide and Help:

+- New search feature in the options panels
 - Improved Empire intelligence help texts.
 - Completed help for new Alt-Scroll in Design UI
 - Added Help for new auto fleet sending features.